 In his discussion of Zephaniah’s hermeneutic and theology, DeRouchie explores the book’s place within the Minor Prophets, its use of earlier Scripture, its vision of the Day of the Lord, and its emphasis on YHWH’s exaltation.
 When it comes to preaching, he notes that Zephaniah captures the heart of prophetic theology because it addresses the three main themes prophets consistently deal with: sin, judgment, and restoration (49).

-Commentary Structure
+Commentary Structure and Features

 Each section of the commentary follows a consistent format: